A full risk assessment should be performed prior to the employee travelling. This should be based on:

 Arrival at destination

 - Maintain social distancing when moving through the airport and comply with regulations that may be required at your destination.

 - Expect to see checkpoints at some airports with thermal imaging cameras, fever measurements or rapid tests on entry .

 - While in your travel destination, it is recommended to regularly check your temperature and stay alert for any symptoms.

 - Stay in touch with your employer or arrange a daily check-in call.

-- It is highly recommended that an antibody test be performed on return – on day 1 and day 7 of return to home country / area.
+- It is highly recommended that COVID tests be performed on return – on day one and day seven of return to home country / area.

 - If the employee shares a household with at risk individuals, it is recommended that a period of isolation should be instituted, and accommodation arranged outside of their home for a period of seven to 14 days.

 - Line manager should conduct employee welfare checks for a period following return.